-The Plaintiffs in Arci Suit alleges, among other things, that Arci continued to hold title to MC 1/113, one of the mining leases that Monument acquired from SMSB (the holder of the sublease of MC 1/113) in June 2007 and the ownership of such lease gives Arci the rights to the profits generated under the claimed mining lease.
-The mining lease claimed by Arci was forfeited by Pahang State Government in 2008; subsequently a new mining lease was directly granted to ARSB, long before commencement of the gold production.

-Monument denies that it or Able has any liability with respect to the Arci Claim.
-The Arci Suit had been struck out by the Shah Alam High Court on August 24, 2016.
-Arci filed an appeal on September 21, 2016 against the striking out order at the Court of Appeal, Putra Jaya and now pending a hearing date from the Court of Appeal.
+On July 30, 2015, the Company announced that former partners of ARCI have filed a suit against TRA Mining (Malaysia) Sdn.
+Bhd. ("TRA"), SMSB (the Plaintiff in the 5% JV Suit), Monument and two of its subsidiaries in the Shah Alam High Court, Malaysia alleges, among other things, that ARCI continued to hold title to MC 1/113, one of the mining leases that Monument acquired from SMSB (the holder of the sublease of MC 1/113) in June 2007 and the ownership of such lease gives ARCI the rights to the profits generated under the claimed mining lease.
+Monument denies any liability with respect to the ARCI Claim.
+The ARCI Suit had been struck out by the Shah Alam High Court on August 24, 2016.
+The Plaintiffs continues appealing the court decision.